webmappsrl/wm-embedmaps/README.md

 `git clone git@github.com:webmappsrl/wm-embedmaps.git`

-This code only allows to develop the shortcode and some othe php/Wordpress related parts.
+This code only allows to develop the shortcode and some other php/Wordpress related features.
 To start developing the proper plugin code you should contact us at info@webmapp.it

 ## 2 Installation